Death of a Salesman: Tragedy

-In several statements, Miller compared the play's characters to Greek tragedy.
+In several statements, Arthur Miller compared the play and its characters to Greek tragedy.
 Miller wanted to show that the common man and those with status had much in common.

 Writing in The New York Times in 1999, journalist John Tierney argued that the play was not constructed like a classical tragedy.
 He observed that the mental illness suffered by Loman was a "biochemical abnormality" that was "not the sort of tragic flaw that makes a classic play."
 But he noted that "Willy's fate is supposed to be partly a result of his own moral failings, in particular the adulterous affair [...], he is haunted by the memory of his infidelity and by the fear that it ruined his son's life."

 Reception

-In the United States
+United States

 Death of a Salesman first opened on February 10, 1949, to great success.
 Drama critic John Gassner wrote that "the ecstatic reception accorded Death of Salesman has been reverberating for some time wherever there is an ear for theatre, and it is undoubtedly the best American play since A Streetcar Named Desire."
 Eric Bentley saw the play as "a potential tragedy deflected from its true course by Marxist sympathies."

-In the United Kingdom
+United Kingdom

 The play opened in London on July 28, 1949.
 British responses were mixed, but mostly favorable.
 The Times criticized it, saying that "the strongest play of New York theatrical season should be transferred to London in the deadest week of the year."
 Eric Keown, theatre critic of Punch, praised the production for its "imagination and good theatre-sense", noting that "Mr. Elia Kazan makes a complicated production seem extraordinarily natural."